 I would love to share a few things with you that may help you get started!
 Whatever your beliefs about the nature of Alcohol Use Disorder are at this point, we all know that there is a huge amount of stigma associated with it.
 So I would like to share with you, what the medical community’s definition of Alcoholism is, as it was stated in this 1992, Excerpt from the article in the Journal of the American Medical Association (JAMA) titled, The Definition of Alcoholism:

 Before you begin, if you have been drinking large amounts of alcohol for a long time, it is recommended that you see a doctor, or check into a detox center, or your local hospital.
-Do not try to stop drinking suddenly – alcohol withdrawal can potentially be deadly.
+Do not try to stop drinking suddenly – alcohol withdrawal can potentially be life-threatening.
 If you start experiencing severe withdrawal symptoms (panic attacks, rapid heartbeat, severe anxiety, the shakes) you should seek immediate medical assistance.
-The condition could potentially deteriorate to delirium tremors (DT’s), which is deadly, if left untreated.
+The condition could potentially deteriorate to delirium tremors (DT’s), which can be fatal if left untreated.
+Ref: Delirium Tremens (DTs)

 Now that you are ready, the following tips will help you get started on the road to recovery:

-FIND SUPPORT.
 It may be the hardest part of your path to recovery.
 Like it or not, few people attain sobriety alone, and even fewer sustain it alone.
 Don’t feel inadequate about asking for help!
 Joining a support network like Alcoholics Anonymous, SMART Recovery, or Soberistas, or even telling your family and friends what you are dealing with, can be beneficial to your recovery process.
 You can also start a blog and connect to the recovery community.
 There is lots of support online.
-Click the Find Support link on this page and Recovery Bloggers in the right sidebar to connect to others in recovery.
+Click the Support Online from the top navigation menu and check out the resources in the right sidebar.

 Check out: Quitting Drinking: Where to Start – Part 2